Credit Transfer FAQs

 2. What accreditation does Kent State accept?

-Kent State accepts the following Regional accreditations; Middle States Association(MSA), Northwest Commission on Colleges and Universities (NWCCU), North Central Association (NCA-HLC and NCA-CASI), New England Association (NEASC-CIHE and NEASC-CTCI), Southern Association of Colleges and Schools (SACS), Western Association of Schools and Colleges (WASC-ACCJC and WASC-ACSCU).
+Kent State accepts the following Regional accreditations; The Higher Learning Commission (HLC), Middle States Association(MSA), Northwest Commission on Colleges and Universities (NWCCU), North Central Association (NCA-HLC and NCA-CASI), New England Association (NEASC-CIHE and NEASC-CTCI), Southern Association of Colleges and Schools (SACS), Western Association of Schools and Colleges (WASC-ACCJC and WASC-ACSCU).
 If you are unsure whether your current school has one of these accreditations, there are a number of places you may be able to locate the school's status.
 They are: the school's website, the school's catalog, your transcript, the school's Registrar's office or the website of the above accrediting agencies.)

 3. Will KSU accept military credit?